yeti-switch/doc/en/web-interface/routing/customers-auths.rst

 After sorting of *Customer Auth* records routing procedure will be continued with using first record from the sorted list of *Customer Auth* records that was received.

-Customer Auth form is splitted to 3 tabs and each one is described below.
+Customer Auth form contains few tabs and each one is described below.

 General **Customers Auth**'s attributes:
 ````````````````````````````````````````